mjrgh/DirectOutputClientImportDemo/README.md

 program's directory will prevent DOF from finding the shared config/asset files.

+This demonstration program provides a third solution, which allows the client program to be installed in its own folder tree, independent from the Direct Output install folder, **without** needing its own copy of DirectOutput.dll.
+Instead, the client program loads the shared "main" copy of DirectOutput.dll from the Direct Output install folder, while still residing in its own independent folder structure.
+This solves the DLL loading problem without any of the compromises of the two traditional solutions above.

-This demonstration program provides a solution that's easy to use in new or existing C# or Visual Basic .NET programs.
-It can be easily retrofitted into an existing program with no changes to the program's existing logic - it only requires copying and pasting in a little bit of new code.
+The technique used in this demo can be easily retrofitted into an existing C# or Visual Basic .NET program with no changes to the program's existing logic.
+It only requires copying and pasting in a little bit of new code into the existing program.

 The principle of operation is to use the .NET's assembly-loading hooks, to override .NET's normal DLL search scheme for the